-- WFLIPB5F and WFLIPB5B must be done hand-to-hand.
-The rope may not be wrapped around the body to assist the turn.
-This does not prohibit the simple back position wrap where the rope does not go around the body. - c) To be scored, a reverse trick must immediately follow the basic turn in the same pass; however, any type of 180° turn is allowed between two such turns.
+To be scored, a reverse trick must immediately follow the basic turn in the same pass however, any type of 180o turn is allowed between two such turns.
 The reverse shall not be disallowed simply because it follows an attempted trick which has not been credited or because the basic trick is a repeated trick.
+If the original (basic) trick is not credited, then the reverse if credited becomes the basic trick.

 The following sequences ARE allowed in the same pass:

 S, RSnc, RS credit

+This concerns only the Side Slide

 TS, RTSnc, RTScredit

-This concerns only Trick Number 1

-This concerns only Trick Number 2
+This concerns only the Toe Side Slide

-This concerns only Trick Numbers 3 & 4
+This concerns only the 180 F-B and B-F

 TB, TF, Rnc, Rnc, Rcredit, Rcredit

-This concerns only Trick Numbers 3 & 9
+This concerns only the 180 Toe F-B and B-F

-Reverse turns under Trick 5 are limited to 360° but may follow a 360°, 540°, or 720°.
-Reverse tricks under Trick 12 are limited to 540° but may follow a 540°, or 720°.
+Reverse tricks under Trick 12 (540 Toe F-B) are limited to 540° but may follow a 540°, or 720°.